A-Yerkeshev/sw-project-metropolia-spring-2024/README.md

 - **Looks Good on Any Device:** Thanks to Material-UI, the app works well on phones, tablets, and computers.
 - **Easy to Use:** Designed to be straightforward for everyone.

+**Multilingual Support**

+- **Languages:** The app is available in English, Finnish, Russian, and Vietnamese, making it accessible to a wider audience.
+- **Dynamic Language Switching:** Users can switch languages seamlessly within the app, enhancing usability and comfort.

 **Insights for Teachers**